ExtensityAI/symbolicai/README.md

 [![Discord](https://img.shields.io/discord/768087161878085643?label=Discord&logo=Discord&logoColor=white)](https://discord.gg/azDQxCHeDA)

-If you want to contact me directly, you can reach me directly on [LinkedIn](https://www.linkedin.com/in/mariusconstantindinu/), on [Twitter](https://twitter.com/DinuMariusC) at my personal [website](https://www.dinu.at/).
+If you want to contact me directly, you can reach me directly on [LinkedIn](https://www.linkedin.com/in/mariusconstantindinu/), on [Twitter](https://twitter.com/DinuMariusC), or at my personal [website](https://www.dinu.at/).